lguez/Jumble/docs/index.md

 For integer data objects, we have removed the i4b kind parameterization.
-This parameterization did not make any sense for the routines of NR\_util (it was used needlessly for local lop counters, for example).
+This parameterization did not make any sense for the routines of NR\_util (it was used needlessly for local loop counters, for example).
 All the integer data objects of NR\_util are of default integer kind.